-Universal Display announced that it has formed a new corporate venture arm called UDC Venture.
-UDC VEnture plans to invest and partner with new start-ups and companies with an emphasis on technology platforms that have a strong proprietary position and significant growth potential.
+Universal Display announced that it has formed a new corporate venture arm called UDC Ventures.
+UDC Ventures plans to invest and partner with new start-ups and companies with an emphasis on technology platforms that have a strong proprietary position and significant growth potential.

 Universal Display reported its financial results for Q1 2019, with revenues of $87.8 million, an operating profit of $34.3 million and a net income of $31.5 million.
 UDC sees solid momentum in the OLED industry and it is raising its 2019 revenue guidance - to be in the range of $345 million to $365 million.
 UDC ended the quarter with $527 million in cash and equivalents.

-Regarding its blue emissive system development, UDC says that it continues to make "excellent progress" in uts ongoing development work.
+Regarding its blue emissive system development, UDC says that it continues to make "excellent progress" in its ongoing development work.
 UDC still cannot predict when its blue OLED will be commercially available.